RgbTrouw/Qs-Messenger/README.md

 A workaround for creating a Windows connection might have been found, so we might be happy to provide an update / patch this following period.

+It is merely an intermediary solution to allow basic testing of the app and it requires a bit of network architecture adaptadion.

 *** Latest Update ***

 <Introduction>